Governor's Office activates Indiana National Guard amid COVID-19 pandemic

 |0

-This work, Governor's Office activates Indiana National Guard amid COVID-19 pandemic, by SGT Tackora Hand, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Governor's Office activates Indiana National Guard amid COVID-19 pandemic, by Maj.
+Randi Bougere, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT